Trauma and PTSD

-What happens when you have suffered a wound so great in your life that it is difficult to distinguish if the impact occurred in the past or if it is still lurking around every corner?
+What happens when you have suffered a wound so profound in your life that it becomes difficult to distinguish whether the impact occurred in the past or is still lurking around every corner?

-In medical terms, a trauma is defined as that lasting injury produced by a mechanical agent, usually external.
+In medical terms, trauma is defined as a lasting injury caused by an external mechanical agent.

-In a similar way, in psychological terms when we speak of trauma, we refer to that wound that we suffer from external influence.
-The usual characteristics of such experiences are that they are unexpected events in our lives, which are so extremely disturbing that they overwhelm, at least temporarily, our internal resources.
-In fact, people who experience great threats to psychological integrity can suffer just as much as those whose traumas are life-threatening physical injuries.
+Similarly, in psychological terms, trauma refers to a wound inflicted by external influences.
+These experiences are typically characterized as unexpected events in our lives that are so profoundly disturbing they overwhelm, at least temporarily, our internal resources.
+People who experience significant threats to their psychological integrity can suffer just as deeply as those whose traumas stem from life-threatening physical injuries.

-These wounds may have been inflicted on us in our childhood or we may have suffered them under catastrophic circumstances at some point in our lives.
+These wounds may have been inflicted during childhood or could have occurred under catastrophic circumstances later in life.

-In PTSD, trauma is primarily described as an event that involves death, violence, or sexual abuse.
-The person may have been a victim of such an event or may have faced the consequences of such an event for someone close to them.
-The characteristics of PTSD include, among others, spontaneous sensory memories of the event, as well as difficulty remembering aspects of it and avoidance behaviors, sometimes accompanied by feelings of detachment and social withdrawal.
+PTSD is primarily associated with events involving death, violence, or sexual abuse.
+The individual may have been a direct victim of such an event or affected by its consequences for someone close to them.
+PTSD is characterized by spontaneous sensory memories of the event, difficulties recalling certain aspects of it, avoidance behaviors, and sometimes feelings of detachment and social withdrawal.

 A journey of a thousand miles begins with a single step